Chapter 35 – The Rise of Tanaka Kakuei

 Another generation was needed before Singapore could recover.

-(One rumor has it that Lee Kwan Yew, then also an obvious target for execution, was only spared because he was willing to cooperate with the Japanese military in helping to choose others for execution.Whatever.)
+(One rumour has it that Lee Kwan Yew, then also an obvious target for execution, was only spared because he was willing to cooperate with the Japanese military in helping to choose others for execution.Whatever.)

 It does help explain Lee’s deep and generally correct suspicions of the Japanese psyche, through to the eighties.